Canonical Decompositions of 3-Connected Graphs: Introduction

 We resolve these problems with a twofold approach: \begin{enumerate} \item We relax the notion of 4-connectivity to that of \emph{quasi 4-connectivity}.
 We learned about this idea from Grohe's work~\cite{grohe2016quasi}. \item We introduce the new notion of a \emph{tri-separation}, which we use instead of 3-separators.
 The key difference is that tri-separations may use edges in addition to vertices to separate the graph. \end{enumerate}

 A \emph{mixed-separation} of a graph~$G$ is a pair~$(A,B)$ such that $A\cup B=V(G)$ and both $A\sm B$ and $B\sm A$ are nonempty.
 We refer to $A$ and $B$ as the \emph{sides} of the mixed-separation.
 The \emph{separator} of $(A,B)$ is the disjoint union of the vertex set $A\cap B$ and the edge set $E(A\sm B,B\sm A)$.
 If the separator of $(A,B)$ has size three, we call $(A,B)$ a \emph{mixed 3-separation}.
+Mixed-separations can be viewed as separations of the barycentric subdivision of~$G$.

 \begin{tridfn}[Tri-separation] A~\emph{tri-separation} of a graph $G$ is a mixed 3-separation $(A,B)$ of~$G$ such that every vertex in $A\cap B$ has at least two neighbours in both $G[A]$~and~$G[B]$. \end{tridfn}